hudson-and-thames/arbitragelab/docs/source/other_approaches/kalman_filter.rst

 hedge ratio.
 For real price series, the hedge ratio can be changing in time.
 Using a look-back period to estimate the parameters of a model has its disadvantages, as a short period can cut a part of the information.

-This module describes a scheme that allows using the Kalman filter for hedge ratio updating, as presented in the book by Ernest P. Chan "Algorithmic Trading: Winning Strategies and Their Rationale".
+This module describes a scheme that allows using the Kalman Filter for hedge ratio updating, as presented in the book by Ernest P. Chan "Algorithmic Trading: Winning Strategies and Their Rationale".
 One of the advantages of this approach is that we don't have to pick a weighting scheme for observations in the look-back period.